Yusnelkis/Portafolio/README.md

 ![survivals](https://github.com/Yusnelkis/Survivalschart_Day01/blob/c7fb8d2fc74077349a5fdf95572d59fcfcae5010/Imagenes/survivalists_week01.png)

+# 🌍 Shadow Economies: The Hidden Networks of Informal Markets in Africa

+This project explores the hidden structure of informal economies across **49 African nations (2018–2022)** using **network analysis** and **weighted degree clustering**.

+The result is a circular network visualization that reveals cross-regional patterns of economic informality — from **North African formalist clusters** to **Traditional Market Zones**, where informal economies can exceed **60% of GDP**.

+## 🧠 What this visualization shows

+- **Node size**: Economic importance within the network (weighted degree)
+- **Arcs**: Similarities in economic structure between countries based on informal market intensity
+- **Color-coded clusters**: Represent six macroeconomic typologies across the continent
+- **Countries** are positioned by similarity, not geography

+> This visualization helps expose regional economic parallels not always visible through traditional indicators.

+## 🛠 Tools and Data

+- **Data sources**:
+  - World Bank
+  - IMF
+  - ILO estimates (2018–2022)
+- **Visualization tools**:
+  - Built using [Gephi](https://gephi.org/) and edited with graphic design tools

+## 📈 Use case

+This project is part of a broader research portfolio on **informal markets**, **development economics**, and **regional economic resilience** in Africa.

+It aims to provide a **macro-structural lens** for researchers, policymakers, and international organizations interested in the role of informal sectors in national economies.

+## 🎯 Author

+**Yusnelkis Milanés Guisado**
+Data Visualization & Economic Research
+✉️ [Add your email or link here]
+🌐 [Link to interactive version if available]

+---

 # Pablo de Olavide University at Macro citation reports_ chart02

 With this visualization, beyond testing Datawrapper’s new small multiples line chart feature, I aimed to take a first look at the citation behavior and profile of the Universidad Pablo de Olavide using the Macro Citation Reports from InCites.